Keeper of the Chronicle

 Lore ships a retro phosphor-green terminal browser — a full interactive TUI for browsing, searching, writing, and exporting your spellbook without leaving the command line.

-.lore/ on disk and updates instantlyOpen it in a split pane while you code — your full project memory, always one glance away.
+x on a selected spell to preview/apply related links.lore/ on disk and updates instantlyOpen it in a split pane while you code — your full project memory, always one glance away.

 When things are moving too fast to curate, capture the raw artifact first.
 Relics preserve noisy context as-is, then let you distill the verified parts into proper spells later.